vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

 ![image](/assets/2024-03-15/020.png)

-And here is the final result in preview with two table controls.
-One is bound to the data source output. and one is bound to the variable list.
+And here is the final result of the two table controls.
+One is bound to the data source output and one is bound to the variable list.

 ![image](/assets/2024-03-15/030.png)

-## How to handle multiple scalar, not-table-like parameters
+## How to handle multiple scalar, non-table-like parameters

-Our sample BAPI has a return structure called RETURN.
-This structure contains information about potential errors (e.g. the production order number is not valid).
+Our sample BAPI has a return structure called `RETURN`.
+This structure contains information about potential errors (like the production order number being invalid).
 One structure attribute is TYPE (E for Error) and one is MESSAGE (for he actaul error message).
 Let's assume we're interested in handling this information.

 First we need two variable with the correct data type.
 Let's call them ReturnType and ReturnMessage.